nikkeijin/pingcrm/README.md

 # pingcrm
 Demo Application from InertiaJS with Laravel &amp; Vue.

-The original version uses Artisan with SQLite and in this version we are going to use Sail with MySQL.
+The original version uses Artisan Serve with SQLite and in this version we are going to use Sail with MySQL.

 Original Source: https://github.com/inertiajs/pingcrm
 Sail Version Source: https://github.com/toyo-uc/pingcrm